trip5/EspHome-Led-Clock/README.md

 In the yaml files are notes how to flip your display and use it upside-down.
 You should use a different `segment_mapping` as well.

 Be sure to check that the yaml file has `backward: true`.

-## Alarms

-The clock can play alarms at configurable intervals.
-The Sinilink Clock has a piezo speaker, so it can play a Nokia-style tune.
-The 303 does not.

-Please note the default YAML has 2 alarms available and 3 tunes.
-See below for more information regarding the speaker and how to play tunes.

 ## Home Assistant Version